smarkesini/xpack/README.md

 ## Description:

-Distributed heterogeneous iterative solver for tomography.
+Distributed heterogeneous iterative solver for tomography [0].
 Solvers are: iradon (non-iterative), preconditioned sirt (with BB-step [1], Ram-Lak-Hamming preconditioner), CGLS (using CG-squared [2]), TV (split bregman[3]), tvrings[4], tomopy-gridrec [5a] [5b], tomopy-astra [6a] using cgls [6b].

 ## Installation: